 YOUTH

-Becoming a youth and cadet member is the beginning of the road as a surf lifesaver.
-You will learn basic surf awareness skills, as well as how to perform rescues and work in a patrol setting.
-Each patrol has experienced members, and this is a great way to learn how to become a lifesaver, meet new people and keep our amazing beach safe!
+Becoming a youth or cadet member marks the beginning of your journey as a surf lifesaver.
+You will gain essential surf awareness skills, learn how to perform rescues, and operate as part of a patrol team.
+With guidance from experienced members, it's a fantastic way to build your confidence, develop your abilities, meet new people, and help keep our beach safe.

-Our youth members (U14 to U17) are the future leaders of the surf life saving movement, thus we want to provide opportunities for them to learn and develop new skills to not only become better surf lifesavers, but also contributors to their local communities.
+Our youth members (aged U14 to U17) are the future leaders of the Surf Life Saving movement.
+That’s why we’re committed to offering opportunities for growth—helping to build not only the skills needed to become outstanding surf lifesavers, but also the confidence and character to contribute meaningfully to our local communities.

 Youth Development Program – Sunday Mornings